 One of the ways they sought to adapt Marxism for American conditions was to centre their political attention on the “lumpenproletariat”, or lumpens—the brothers on the block.
 For the Panthers, the white working class was bought off.
 Cleaver called the white working class “a parasite upon the heritage of mankind”.
+But the working class as a whole were treated with suspicion in Panther ideology.
 For the Panthers, “the Working Class is the Right Wing of the Proletariat, and the Lumpenproletariat is the Left Wing”, Cleaver argued.
 While students protested and workers struck, Cleaver observed that “the streets belong to the Lumpen... it is in the streets that the Lumpen will make their rebellion”.

 Marxism centres the multi-racial, international working class not because it is the most suffering class, or due to any Eurocentric prejudice of Marx and Lenin.
 The working class has the revolutionary potential to end not only its own suffering and oppression but the oppression of all who suffer under capitalism.
 Black workers were an industrially powerful section of the US working class, with a pre-war history of militancy and radicalism that could inspire solidarity from white workers when radicals intervened in the workers’ movement.

 This lumpen perspective was controversial even within other sections of the radical Black Power movement.
 In 1969, a brief alliance formed between the Black Panthers and the League of Revolutionary Black Workers, an organisation of radical Black workers originating in the factories of Detroit, Michigan.
-Though the two organisations attempted to achieve a “historic breakthrough”, League militants were critical of the Panthers’ continued focus on lumpens as revolutionary agents, and the discussions broke down.
+Though the two organisations attempted to achieve a “historic breakthrough” by forging links between the Panthers' revolutionary leadership and the organised working class movement, League militants were critical of the Panthers’ continued focus on lumpens as revolutionary agents, and the discussions broke down.

 The Panthers’ armed patrols of police never became the basis of the urban guerrilla struggle that party leaders like Newton had envisaged.
 The United States was not Vietnam: while the US military could withdraw from Vietnam after decades of brutal struggle, it would never cede the United States itself.
 Military struggle by a determined minority could never overthrow US capitalism: only a broad revolutionary struggle of the united working class could.